Trump brags that friend Charles Schwab made $2bn from stock market chaos

 The market has experienced dramatic fluctuations since Trump announced historic reciprocal tariffs on foreign nations on 2 April.
 Global uproar and panic resulted in massive sell-offs in anticipation of the escalating trade war.

-But then Trump put a 90-day pause on the tariffs with the exception of China, causing a huge surge in markets.
+But then Trump put a 90-day pause on the tariffs except for China, causing a huge surge in markets.

 Up next